-All kinds of things.
-It’s a very broad category, and what malware does or how malware works changes from file to file.
+Different types of malware are categorized based on how they spread and how they behave.
 The following is a list of common types of malware, but it's hardly exhaustive:

-- Worms: Worms infect entire networks of devices, either local or across the internet, by using network interfaces.
-It uses each consecutively infected machine to infect others.
+Worms: Worms are a bit different than viruses, because they can spread without a host file.
+Worms infect entire networks of devices, either local or across the internet, by using network interfaces.
+They use each consecutively infected machine to infect others.

 When it comes to malware, prevention is better than a cure.
 Fortunately, there are some common sense, easy behaviors that minimize your chances of running into any nasty software.

 Don’t trust strangers online.
 Social engineering, which can include strange emails, abrupt alerts, fake profiles, and curiosity-tickling offers, is the most common method of delivering malware.
 If you don’t know exactly what it is, don’t click on it.

 Double-check your downloads.
 From pirating sites to official storefronts, malware is often lurking just around the corner.
 So before downloading, always double-check that the provider is trustworthy by carefully reading reviews and comments.

 Get an ad-blocker.
 Malvertising – where hackers use infected banners or pop-up ads to infect your device – is on the rise.
 You can’t know which ads are bad: so it’s safer to just block them all with a reliable ad-blocker.

 Careful where you browse.
 Malware can be found anywhere, but it’s most common in websites with poor backend security, like small, local websites.
 If you stick to large, reputable sites, you severely reduce your risk of encountering malware.